CaroMusangi1/CaroMusangi1/README.md

 Hi there 👋
 I'm an undergraduate in Mathematics and Computer Science.✨

-Current ALX Fullstack Software Engineering Program student.✨
+Current Fullstack Software Engineering Program student.✨

 Passionate in codding and building skills to solve world's emerging problems.🌟